My Quiet Kitchen

 • 5 tablespoons vegan butter, divided

-• 3 tablespoons maple syrup or agave nectar
+• 3 tablespoons maple syrup - or agave

-• 3 tablespoons grapeseed oil or other neutral-tasting oil
+• 3 tablespoons grapeseed oil - or other neutral oil

 Instructions